georglauterbach/arm/documentation/content/introduction.md

 In virtualization, we call the set of translations that are controlled by the OS, Stage 1.
 The Stage 1 tables translate virtual addresses to intermediate physical addresses (IPAs).
 In Stage 1 the OS thinks that the IPAs are physical address spaces.
 However, the hypervisor controls a second set of translations, which we call Stage 2.
 This second set of translations translates IPAs to physical addresses.

 EL0/EL1 translations can also be tagged with a Virtual Machine Identifier (VMID).
 VMIDs allow translations from different VMs to coexist in the cache.
 This is similar to the way in which ASIDs work for translations from different applications.
 In practice, this means that some translations will be tagged with both a VMID and an ASID, and that both must match for the TLB entry to be used.

+## Instruction Set Architecture (ISA)

+The Arm ISA allows you to write software and firmware that conforms to the Arm specifications.
+This mean that, if your software or firmware conforms to the specifications, any Arm-based processor will execute it in the same way.